 One of the trickiest things about trying to design (and sketch) users' experiences is that the experiences aren't just made up of an interface and visual designs, but a series of system behaviors, represented in visual elements changing in response to user actions.
 So, just drawing a page layout is never enough.
 Storyboards are one of the many ways I work to articulate a system and its behavior and expression in visual designs.
 Often the ideas of these complex interactions happen when I am not in front of a computer or drafting table.
 That's where the Large Moleskin Storyboard Notebook comes in.
 It is always in my bag.
 It is essential.

 A trick to rapidly and effectively bring these sketches to life is to create an implicit visual hierarchy and language using tone and shade to communicate meaningful differences and depth.
 I'd tried hatching my drawing and that worked okay.
 But then I broke out the Prismacolor Warm Gray set, with varying opacities of gray.
 Yeah, love these.

 Do I really need to say anything about this über-geekiness?
 Yeah, I have and wear a UX~UI T-shirt.

 In addition to creating and curating 5thingsilearnedtoday.com, I am a user experience designer.
+You can find my portfolio here.
 I've made lots of mistakes along the way, but am proud to say that my curiosity has helped me make the most of those mistakes.
 You can find me on Facebook or even like my other facebook page (The User's Experience) or tweet at me @rtsnance.